We’re still doing a weekly newsletter… we’re just posting pieces of it every day. The news is fresher this way…

 Et voilà, not only have you proven that you don’t have to obey the law you dislike, heck, it’s your patriotic duty to disobey it, and anyone who tells you otherwise is just plain un-American and is probably part of a world-wide Jewish conspiracy to ensure that Chihuahuas are slaves to the US government.

-The Sovereign citizen movement has its adherents within the federal prison system, and the most puzzling aspect of this is that – while claiming sovereignty only makes things harder for the defendant and inevitable inmate, – none of the ever seems to figure that out that being a Sovereign citizen is a dead-bang loser of a proposition.
+The Sovereign citizen movement has its adherents within the federal prison system, and the most puzzling aspect of this is that – while claiming sovereignty only makes things harder for the defendant and inevitable inmate – none of them ever seems to figure that out that being a Sovereign citizen is a dead-bang loser of a proposition.

 We were reminded of how the sovereign movement is at once bafflingly foolish and uniquely futile in a 6th Circuit decision earlier this week on a defendant’s right to self-representation.
 Jermaine Pryor (also known as “Daffy Duck,” and we’re not making that up) ran a heroin operation.
 He figured it was pretty slick: people would call a cellphone and ask for “Daffy Duck.”
 After placing their order, Daffy would tell them when and where to show up for the dope.
 When he was pulled over for the usual pretext traffic stop and arrested, one of the agents called the “Daffy Duck” phone number, and Jermaine’s cellphone rang.
 Oops.